 Bird Silhouettes / Women Bird Silhouettes / NYC Silhouettes

-Women/Bird series - top L to R: is Cardinal & Kestrel; bottom L to R: is Kingfisher & Meadowlark.
+Women/Bird diptych, 2001 - top L to R: is Cardinal & Kestrel; bottom L to R: is Kingfisher & Meadowlark.

 This series consists of images of women from magazines combined with my cut silhouettes.
 The magazine imagery was scanned & placed within my hand cut silhouettes of the 4 birds.
 These preceded and informed my Projections series.

-NYC Silhouette series, 2009-10, cut paper & archival pigment prints printed from a 4x5 inch pinhole paper negative
+NYC Silhouette series, 2010, and ongoing.
+Cut paper & archival pigment prints from my 4x5 inch pinhole paper negatives

-We all know by its shape— if a house, a car, a chair, or a piece of clothing is old or not.
+We all know — if a house, a car, a chair, or a piece of clothing is old or not. we know this by its shape.
 Perhaps not the exact year, unless it’s our area of expertise.
-But shapes change, just like everything else.
+But, shapes change, just like everything else.
 In this series, I paired my cut silhouette of a women’s dress from a particular time period with a landmark NYC architectural site from the same time period.

 Top L to R: The Brooklyn Bridge 1869; the Flatiron building 1902